rackerlabs/rackspace-how-to/content/cloud-block-storage/troubleshoot-a-cloud-block-storage-volume-in-read-only-mode.md

 Use the following steps to make the volume persistent:

-1. Open the **/etc/fstab** configuration file if it is not already open.
+1. If it is not already open, open the **/etc/fstab** configuration file.
 The following example command opens it in the `nano` text editor:

        root@nosnetdfw:~# nano /etc/fstab

-   The file should look like the following example:
+   The file should look similar to the following example:

        #
        # /etc/fstab